-With respect to the foregoing, I provide herein the following statements: (1) That I have performed sufficient site inspections, including a final inspection or , 20, to confirm that the lot grading and drainage works for the subject lots have been substantially constructed in accordance with the above referenced Lo Grading Plan.
-(2) That I have reviewed the design depicted on the Lot Grading Plan, and confirm that the inten of this design has been met.
-(3) That sufficient field measurements have been taken such that I can state that substantive deviations from the Lot Grading pan, and described in the "Tolerances" section of the Log Grading and Drainage General Specification do not exist.
-Signature STAMP Name: Date:
+With respect to the foregoing, I provide herein the following statements:

+- (1) That I have performed sufficient site inspections, including a final inspection on , 20, to confirm that the lot grading and drainage works for the subject lots have been substantially constructed in accordance with the above referenced Lot Grading Plan. - (2) That I have reviewed the design depicted on the Lot Grading Plan, and confirm that the intent of this design has been met. - (3) That sufficient field measurements have been taken such that I can state that substantive deviations from the Lot Grading pan, and described in the "Tolerances" section of the Lot Grading and Drainage General Specification do not exist.

+Date: